 Information you store, analyze and transmit digitally is often vitally important to your work and personal life.
 If unprotected, your computer is a gateway to thieves and hackers, who can access and modify personal information, Dartmouth records, and other confidential items.
 Your devices can also be hijacked to attack the network and limit everyone's access.
 Unauthorized access to information could also expose you or the College to financial and compliance risks.
 Protecting your information is easy.
 Learn how by attending this seminar.

-Underground Tunnel Tour
+Underground Steam Tunnel and Heating Plant Tour

 8:30 to 9:30 am, Meet at the north side of the heating plant, which faces New Hampshire Hall